ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Topics are post-fixed with an encoding.
 Encodings define how the payload of a gossipsub message is encoded.

-#### Interop

-- `ssz` - All objects are [SSZ-encoded](#ssz-encoding).
-Example: The beacon block topic string is `/eth2/beacon_block/ssz`, and the data field of a gossipsub message is an ssz-encoded `SignedBeaconBlock`.

-#### Mainnet

 - `ssz_snappy` - All objects are SSZ-encoded and then compressed with [Snappy](https://github.com/google/snappy) block compression.
 Example: The beacon aggregate attestation topic string is `/eth2/446a7232/beacon_aggregate_and_proof/ssz_snappy`, the fork digest is `446a7232` and the data field of a gossipsub message is an `AggregateAndProof` that has been SSZ-encoded and then compressed with Snappy.

 Snappy has two formats: "block" and "frames" (streaming).
 Gossip messages remain relatively small (100s of bytes to 100s of kilobytes) so [basic snappy block compression](https://github.com/google/snappy/blob/master/format_description.txt) is used to avoid the additional overhead associated with snappy frames.

-Implementations MUST use a single encoding.
+Implementations MUST use a single encoding for gossip.
 Changing an encoding will require coordination between participating implementations.

 ## The Req/Resp domain